The Indian Peafowl (Pavo cristatus): The Royal Bird and its Majestic Train

 Habitat and Origin

-In the wild, the Indian Peafowl lives in forests and jungle areas in India, Sri Lanka, Pakistan, and neighboring countries.
-It spends its day on the ground foraging for food (seeds, insects, small reptiles) and roosts in trees at night to protect itself from predators.
+The Indian Peafowl is native to Asia, primarily found in forests and jungle areas in India, Sri Lanka, Pakistan, and Bangladesh.
+It has been introduced and is now bred in many regions worldwide.
+In the wild, it inhabits tropical mountainous forests and clearings, often near water bodies.
+It spends its day on the ground foraging for food and roosts in trees at night to protect itself from predators.

 Frequently Asked Questions (FAQ)